 Our Affiliated Registered Student Organizations

 The Women's Resources Center accepts applications for Registered Student Organizations (RSO) affiliation on a rotating basis.
-More information on the benefits and responsibilities on WRC RSO affiliation can be found below in the Affiliation form.
+More information on the benefits and responsibilities on WRC RSO affiliation can be found in 2022-2023 Affiliation Agreement.

 Benefits of affiliation include: